Paternity and childcare leave in the civil service

 • You live as a couple with the mother, without being the second parent of the child.

-You can benefit from paternity and childcare leave whether you are in FIXED-TERM CONTRACT: titleContent or in DTA: titleContent.
+You can benefit from paternity and childcare leave whether you are in FIXED-TERM: titleContent or in DTA: titleContent.

 You can benefit from paternity and childcare leave if you are working (i.e. if you are not on unpaid leave: parental leave, mobility leave, etc.).

-The duration of paternity and foster care leave is different in the case of the birth or foster care of a single child or in the case of the birth or foster care of several children.
+The duration of paternity and care leave for the child is different in the case of the birth or care of a single child or in the case of the birth or care of several children.

 Répondez aux questions successives et les réponses s’afficheront automatiquement